miroapp/hackathon-starter/README.md

 Placeholder: add link when available.

-## Miro App examples
+## Miro App Examples

-Clone our [Miro App Examples repository](https://github.com/miroapp/app-examples) to get inspiration, customize, and tinker with example apps built on top of Miro's Developer Platform 2.0.
+Clone our [Miro App Examples repository](https://github.com/miroapp/app-examples) to get inspiration, customize, and tinker with apps built on top of Miro's Developer Platform 2.0.

 ### Web SDK

 The fastest way to bootstrap a new app is by using [`create-miro-app`](https://www.npmjs.com/package/create-miro-app).<br />
 [Learn more about building your first Hello World app](https://beta.developers.miro.com/docs/build-your-first-hello-world-app).

-The following table lists app examples that use the Miro Web SDK.
+These are app examples that use the Miro Web SDK:

 |                   App example                                      | Description                                                                                                                                        |
 | :------------------------------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------- |